alan-turing-institute/environment-and-sustainability-gc-community/README.md

 # Environment and Sustainability Grand Challenge - Community Repo
-Welcome to the Commuity repo for the Turing Environment and Sustainability Grand Challenge (E&S GC).
+Welcome to the Community repo for the Turing Environment and Sustainability Grand Challenge (E&S GC).
 This repository contains open materials developed by and for the E&S GC.
 We invite you to review our activities and contribute where you can!

 ## The Problem:
 High-impact environmental events such as heatwaves, flooding and droughts are increasing in both frequency and magnitude.
 This threatens our planet, including the four billion people who live in cities and the rich biodiverse natural ecosystems from which life on earth relies on.